lnussbaum/incant/README.md

 [![PyPI version](https://img.shields.io/pypi/v/incus-incant.svg)](https://pypi.org/project/incus-incant/)

-Incant is a frontend for [Incus](https://linuxcontainers.org/incus/) that provides a descriptive way to define and manage development environments.
+Incant is a frontend for [Incus](https://linuxcontainers.org/incus/) that provides a declarative way to define and manage development environments.
 It simplifies the creation, configuration, and provisioning of Incus instances using YAML-based configuration files.

 ## Features

 - **Declarative Configuration**: Define your development environments using simple YAML files.
-- **Instance Management**: Easily create, start, stop, and destroy instances.
-- **Provisioning Support**: Run provisioning scripts automatically.
+- **Provisioning Support**: Declare and run provisioning scripts automatically.
 - **Shared Folder Support**: Mount the current working directory into the instance.

 ## Installation